asubedy/asubedy/README.md

 ### Hi there Welcome to my GitHub Page

-My name is Aaditya Narayan Subedy, currently studying in 3rd year of Computer Engineering Course in Delhi Technological University, Delhi.
+My name is Aaditya Narayan Subedy, currently in my final year of studying Computer Engineering Course in Delhi Technological University, Delhi.

 ---